notionsandnotes/notionsandnotes.org/markdown/tech/webdev/pelicanblog.md

 of the older `built-texts` theme.
 A few additions were my own ideas, too, on top of existing changes done by others, among the foremost of which are [Tyler](https://github.com/tylerhartley/beneathdata) [Hartley's](http://beneathdata.com/) and
 [Christine](https://github.com/chdoig/pelican-bootstrap3-lovers) [Doig's](http://chdoig.github.io) sites.

+The most important decision was to use the [Bootswatch](https://bootswatch.com/) theme [readable](https://bootswatch.com/readable/).
+This site is meant to be for expository and rigorous articles on pure mathematics and it is of foremost importance to ease the user's eye when staring the screen for a long time.

+There were a lot of settings for the `pelican-bootstrap3` scheme and these were pushed into a separate file `themeconf.py` and called via an `import` directive.
+So, in that file, the setting was:

+    :::python
+    BOOTSTRAP_THEME = 'readable'

 #### Menus